Art world fears "big chill" as Frieze Week begins

 In fact, talking about art in the same breath as its commercial value is often frowned upon in a world where polite conversation focuses on a painting's aesthetic appeal and meaning and not its price.

-But as one video installation featured in this year's Frieze Art Fair catalogue states bluntly: "The ART WORLD is dependant (sic) on commerce for its existence."
+But as one video installation featured in this year's Frieze Art Fair catalog states bluntly: "The ART WORLD is dependant (sic) on commerce for its existence."

 (Reporting by Mike Collett-White, editing by Paul Casciato)